-Comparison is the main problem when creating a new photo editing application.
+Comparison is the main problem when creating a new photo editing app.
 And this comparison can interfere with any magic trick.
 Indeed, many people associate the words “photo editing” with Adobe Photoshop.
-First of all, the application with such functions is expected to be “like a photoshop”.
+First of all, the application with such functions is expected to be “like a Photoshop”.
 Having such complex functionality, this app should easily fit into the memory of a smartphone and be simple and understandable like Aviary or apps similar to VSCOcam, or like a more focused Facetune.
 Moreover, there are sensational FaceApp, Prisma, Meitu, and MSQRD with their filters.
 Of course, in this series of comparisons, Instagram will be mentioned too.

 The real magic in creating a photo editing app is to take the best out of all these competitors, add unique features people will love and proceed to develop a convenient and great-looking new application.

 Trick #1: a unique idea